martyn-hash/The-link/accounts_smoothing.md

 ---

-## The Pre-Work Stage Flow
+## The Two-Stage Pre-Work Flow

-When an annual accounts project is created, it follows this lifecycle:
+When an annual accounts project is created, it follows this lifecycle with **two distinct pre-work stages**:

 ```
 ┌─────────────────────────────────────────────────────────────────────────┐